Lift Weight, Not Too Much, Most of the Days

 Schoenfeld cautions that a deliberately patient approach to lifting is not the same as “just doing a pull-up now and then,” though.
 As with most of life’s good, easy things, there’s not much evidence that haphazardly greasing your groove will make you much stronger.
 While lifting lighter weights for more repetitions can increase strength and muscle-building, strength improvements are still slightly better if you lift heavier weights, says Mike Roberts, an associate professor at Auburn University’s School of Kinesiology.
 He recommends switching up your workout regimen so that occasionally you perform workouts with heavy loads and separate workouts with light loads.
 And contra Tsatsouline, he says performing the exercises to the point of exertion is what’s most important.

 Greasing the groove, in other words, might not actually be a secret Spetsnaz shortcut to getting ripped.
-But the loose way many people are interpreting the practice—try to get stronger in small bursts, whenever the opportunity presents—could offer something more valuable instead.
-Ria Heaton, a stay-at-home-mom, started greasing the groove in the last year to increase the number of pull-ups she could do.
+But the loose way many people are interpreting the practice—try to get stronger in small bursts, whenever the opportunity presents—could offer something more valuable.
+Ria Heaton, a stay-at-home mom, started greasing the groove in the last year to increase the number of pull-ups she could do.
 Within about a month, she went from one to five—not as many as the most hardcore gym rats, maybe, but still a high number for a woman.
 Heaton’s explanation for why greasing the groove works is simpler than muscle fibers or perfecting technique.
 “The more you practice something, even a little bit at a time, the better you become at it,” she told me via email.

 This more relaxed “greasing the groove light”—call it “spritzing the groove with Pam”—might still be a strategy for people who want to get stronger, but don’t have the time to get swole.
 In the approach’s slow simplicity, it could be a more sustainable way to exercise.
 Though it’s almost certainly not what Tsatsouline intended, doing whatever physical activity you can whenever it’s convenient is still a decent way to burn a few calories and feel less sedentary.
 An exercise strategy intended for Navy Seals is actually perfect for everyday cubicle dwellers.

 I, for instance, have been told I should lift weights.
 Every time I plummet out of crow pose in a yoga class, my teacher says I need to work on my upper body strength.
-(Well, that and “be less afraid,” which there’s no work-out for.)
+(Well, that and “be less afraid,” which there’s no workout for.)
 Such admonitions would have motivated me in high school, when I would cut out weight exercises from Seventeen magazine and peer down at them while I grunted away in my town’s tiny community-college gym.
 But these days, life has eclipsed my desire for abs.
 I’m happy if I can drag my increasingly jiggly butt to the elliptical before 9 p.m. on a weeknight.
-Realistically, the only way I would have time for upper-body work is by doing the occasional push-up between folding the laundry, sending that email, making that phone call, and chopping up that stuff for the slow-cooker.
+Realistically, the only way I would have time for upper-body work is by doing the occasional push-up between folding the laundry, sending that email, making that phone call, and chopping up that stuff for the slow cooker.

 The bodybuilders out there might criticize this softer way of greasing the groove as lazy or ineffective.
 But in a way, it fits with a broader cultural trend of embracing imperfection and simply trying one’s best.
 Americans’ stressed-out lives have given rise to a new philosophy in which we are, essentially, encouraged to admit defeat on certain things (spotless kitchens, impeccable pecs, and so forth).
 Our schedules won’t ease up on us, the thinking goes, so maybe we should ease up on ourselves.